-Gov. Edwards stresses importance of continuing to wear masks, practice social distancing
+Gov. Edwards stresses importance of continuing to wear masks, practicing social distancing

 Latest Weather Blog

-Gov. Edwards stresses importance of continuing to wear masks, practice social distancing
+Gov. Edwards stresses importance of continuing to wear masks, practicing social distancing

 BATON ROUGE, La.
 (AP) — As more businesses around Louisiana reopen amid the coronavirus pandemic, Gov. John Bel Edwards expressed concern Wednesday that too many people are ignoring public health officials’ continued calls for precautions when visiting restaurants, grocery stores and group gatherings.